Morning Prayer, Pondering, and a reading (learning.)

 Praying, chatting, and learning from the porch at the Rectory.
 What a great way to start the day.
 Enjoy and share.

-Excellent synopsis of the 1928 American Prayer Book Eucharistic Rite by Father Victor E. Novak… THE 1928 BOOK OF COMMON PRAYER – for people who really want to know!
-The Book of Common Prayer has a history of more than four and a half centuries of daily liturgical use and is in direct and organic…
+THE 1928 BOOK OF COMMON PRAYER – Part 1 The Book of Common Prayer has a history of more than four and a half centuries of daily liturgical use and is in direct and organic continuity with the beliefs, practices and liturgies of the undivided Church in the West.
+It is now time to take…

-Bulletin blog edition Fourth Sunday in Lent: March 31, 2019 Visitors – Welcome!
-Peace and joy in our Lord and Saviour Christ.
+4th Sunday in Advent December 23, 2018 Visitors – Welcome!
+Peace and joy in our Lord and Saviour Jesus Christ.
 Please advise us of your visit and ask for a “First Time Visitor Bulletin” which briefly explains the communion service.
-Please join our church family in the Parish Hall after the service for…
+Please join our church family in the Parish Hall after the service for fellowship, drinks,…